Terms and conditions

 8.1 The department will collect personal information (name, contact details, age, school, etc.) for the purpose of administering the competition and promoting the winners.
 This information will be handled in accordance with the Australian Privacy Principles under the Privacy Act 1988.

-8.2 Participants under the age of 18 must obtain parental/guardian consent to participate in the competition, and consent for their child’s personal information to be collected and used as outlined in these terms.
+8.2 Participants under the age of 18 must obtain parental/guardian consent to participate in the competition, which includes consent for their child’s personal information to be collected and used as outlined in these terms.

 9. Promotion

-9.1 By entering the competition, participants agree to have their names, likeness and entries used in promotional materials for the competition, including but not limited to the APH website, social media, and press releases.
+9.1 By entering the competition, all participants agree to have their entries, names, identified traditional Country, and year group, used in promotional materials for the competition, including shown on the Yarning website and, but not limited to, the APH website, the department’s social media channels, and press releases.

 9.2 Participants may be invited to attend promotional events or interviews with the department, though participation is optional.